Court Martial Appeal Court: Composition

 The Lord Chancellor can also appoint "persons of legal experience" to the Court.

 In addition, any English High Court judge, Scottish Lord Commissioner of Justiciary, or judge of the Court of Judicature of Northern Ireland may exercise the powers of the Appeal Court, whether he is a judge of the Appeal Court or not.

 Appeals

-Appeals from the Court Martial Appeal Court lies to the Supreme Court of the United Kingdom.
+Appeals from the Court Martial Appeal Court lie to the Supreme Court of the United Kingdom.